hermeznetwork/docs/docs/introduction/transaction-flow.md

 > **New state tree**.
 The data block in the bottom right now stores Marta’s data.
 As a result, the hashes stored in blocks 3, 5, and root, have changed.

 5\.
-The coordinator then submits an Ethereum transaction which contains the sender id (in this case Marta's ethereum address), receiver id (Jessica's ethereum address), the amount sent (these are the state deltas saved in callData), and the fee (a 4-bit field which allows the user to determine what % of the amount sent should go to the coordinator), as well as the old state root, the new state root, and a short cryptographic proof (zk-SNARK) that the new state root is correct.
+The coordinator then submits an Ethereum transaction which contains the sender id (in this case Marta's Ethereum address), receiver id (Jessica's Ethereum address), the amount sent (these are the state deltas saved in callData), and the fee (a 4-bit field which allows the user to determine what % of the amount sent should go to the coordinator), as well as the old state root, the new state root, and a short cryptographic proof (zk-SNARK) that the new state root is correct.

 ![](block-table.jpg)